 If you hear loud-speaking people in the public, they are either non-Swedish or drunk.
 Rarely both.

-Another way to avoid conflicts is to not act in brash way, but instead trying to display oneself as being humble.
+Another way to avoid conflicts is to not act in a brash way, but instead trying to display oneself as being humble.
 Swedes are humble people, most of them can even be considered as reasonable.
 Because Swedes can make reasonable economic choices.
-Choices that usually involve decisions against lyxköp, buying unnecessary luxury good.
+Choices that usually involve decisions against lyxköp, buying unnecessary luxury goods.
 This is because in Sweden no one wants to sticka ut, stick out, be extraordinary, show off.

 If you’re really great at something, don’t tell!
 It’s almost like, all Swedes Swedes compete in “Who’s the best in showing they’re not”.

 To learn more about Swedish culture, here a link to my book “How to be Swedish” on Amazon.
 Or read one of the following articles: …

 What are your experiences with Swedes?
 Anything you would add to the list above?
 Please leave a comment below!